zachvance/rideco_report_downloader/README.md

 and removing the temporary files.

 Todo:
-- Add authentication
+- Add authentication.

 Usage:
 1. Edit config.py to suit your report requirements.
-2. Run main.py
+2. Run main.py.